Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-The goods and services balance recorded a surplus of CZK 106 billion in Q4.
-The balance improved by CZK 102.9 billion year on year at current prices due to a significant decrease in goods imports (index 91.4) in contrast to a stagnation of exports (index 99.6).
-The goods balance thus ended in a surplus of CZK 90 billion (a year-on-year improvement of CZK 91.9 billion).
-The services balance also showed a surplus of CZK 16 billion, a year-on-year increase of CZK 11 billion.
-This increase was due mainly to a drop in imports of transport services and an improvement in trade in research and development services.
-By contrast, foreign travel showed a deficit due to higher domestic demand amid a year-on-year increase in exported and imported tourism services.
-The total goods and services turnover at current prices was down by 2.7% year on year in Q4, amid a rise in exports of CZK 14.4 billion and a decline in imports of CZK 88.5 billion.
+The goods and services balance recorded a surplus of CZK 152 billion in Q2.
+The balance improved by CZK 44.3 billion year on year at current prices due to stronger growth in goods exports (index 104.8) compared to a slight rise in imports (index 101.6).
+The goods balance ended in a surplus of CZK 119.4 billion, up by CZK 36.7 billion from a year earlier.
+The services balance also showed a surplus (CZK 32.7 billion), representing a year-on-year increase in the surplus of CZK 7.6 billion.
+This was due mainly to higher exports of transport services and construction work, and lower imports of insurance services.
+In foreign travel, higher external demand was reflected in a surplus amid a year-on-year increase in exported and imported tourism services.
+The total goods and services turnover at current prices was up by 4.3% year on year in Q2, amid a rise in exports of CZK 77.1 billion and an increase in imports of CZK 32.9 billion.

-The primary income deficit was CZK 90.4 billion in Q4.
-Its year-on-year increase of CZK 23.6 billion was due mainly to a rise in the share of foreign owners in reinvested earnings in domestic subsidiaries.
-Dividends on direct and portfolio investment paid abroad amounted to CZK 55.6 billion, a year-on-year increase of CZK 1.1 billion.
+The primary income deficit was CZK 137.1 billion in Q2.
+Its year-on-year increase of CZK 11.7 billion was due mainly to higher dividend payments abroad from direct and portfolio investment.
+They totalled CZK 161.4 billion, representing a year-on-year increase of CZK 13.5 billion.

-Secondary income ended Q4 in a deficit of CZK 3.7 billion, up by CZK 2.9 billion on a year earlier.
-The increase in the deficit was due to a decrease in net income from the EU budget recorded in the secondary income balance.
+Secondary income ended Q2 in a deficit of CZK 18.6 billion (a deterioration of CZK 15.1 billion on a year earlier).
+The widening of the deficit was due to a worse balance of labour costs in connection with the employment of non-residents in the Czech Republic and Czech residents abroad (payments of taxes, social security contributions and social benefits) and a deficit on net income from the EU budget recorded in the secondary income balance.

 The capital account

-The capital account ended Q4 in a surplus of CZK 21.6 billion.
-The year-on-year rise in the surplus of CZK 14.9 billion was due to higher income from the EU budget recorded on the capital account.
+The capital account ended Q2 in a surplus of CZK 47 billion.
+The year-on-year decrease in the surplus of CZK 3.5 billion was due to a decline in the surplus on trading in emission allowances and lower income from the EU budget recorded in the capital account.

 The financial account

-The financial account (including the change in the CNB’s reserve assets) recorded a net outflow (net lending abroad) of CZK 47.2 billion in Q4 owing to external assets increasing more markedly than external liabilities.
+The financial account (including the change in the CNB’s reserve assets) recorded a net outflow (net lending abroad) of CZK 51.4 billion in Q2 owing to external assets increasing more markedly than external liabilities.

 Ratio of Financial Account to GDP